-The Keats-Shelley Memorial Association is thrilled to announce that Baroness Floella Benjamin will chair the panel of judges for 2017’s Keats-Shelley and Young Romantics Writing Prizes.
+We are thrilled to announce that Liz Lochhead will Chair the Judging Panel of 2017’s Keats-Shelley and Young Romantics Prizes.

 Matthew Sweeney is an Irish poet from Donegal, who lives and works in Cork.

 His work has appeared in the New Yorker and the London Review of Books among others.
 His collections include: A Dream of Maps (1981), Blue Shoes (1989), Cacti (1992), The Bridal Suite (1997), A Smell of Fish (2000), Selected Poems (2002), Black Moon (2007), The Night Post: A New Selection (2010), and Inquisition Lane (Bloodaxe Books 2015).
 He is the winner of many poetry awards including the Cholmondley Award, the Arts Council Award and in 2014 the Piggott Poetry Prize.
 He has worked as Poet in Residence at the University of East Anglia and the South Bank and elsewhere.
 Since 1999 he has been Poetry Judge for the Keats-Shelley Prize.